 Some businesses use as many as 608 cloud apps, making compliance a veritable maze of confusion.
 A recent survey found that only 12 percent of almost 200 IT organizations understood how the GDPR would affect their cloud technology services.
 In order to ensure that their data storage practices comply with the regulations, these companies will first need to understand the implications of the GDPR on their businesses.

 Studies have shown that only about one percent of cloud providers give users encryption keys that the customer manages.
 Only a small amount of these providers have secure password enforcement that complies with the robust standards of the GDPR.

-Data controllers, also known as data owners, are banks, credit card services, retail stores, health providers, charities, membership organizations and every other business that collects data from consumers.
-Data processors are the cloud technology service providers.
+Data controllers, also known as data owners, are banks, credit card services, retail stores, health providers, charities, membership organizations, and every other business that collects data from consumers.
+Data processors are cloud technology service providers.
 When the GDPR comes into force, both of these parties are responsible for protecting data and bear equal liability.

 Much of what is included in the GDPR is what information security professionals have been touting for years.
 Two-factor authentication and encryption are security protocols that have been a part of many information security companies for years, but with the introduction of the GDPR, these will have to be improved and enhanced to meet the standards.

 While the legislation should not be anything new to those in the industry, the GDPR does change what products can be offered to clients, as well as what services they can make use of.
 Globally, information security products have been designed with ‘security first’ in mind, but this does not always mean that privacy is also first.
 The GDPR standards will now have to be built into any products developed by cybersecurity vendors, otherwise, they will be removed from the market.

 Information security professionals are, by nature, one step ahead of their customers when it comes to regulations and directives.
 This means that these experts will need to have a keen understanding of the new standards being released in order to help their clients comply with the new regulations.